Some explanations of the most common words and phrases that people use when they talk about fostering.More info

-We understand that fostering a child with disabilities or medical needs can be challenging, which is why we’ll provide you with all the additional training, support and specialist equipment you need to care for them in the best way possible.
+Fostering a child with disabilities or medical needs can be challenging, which is why we will give you the training and support you need and ensure that any specialist equipment required to care for them is provided.

 The allowances you receive when fostering with us are exempt from taxation under the Finance Bill 2005.
-This also means that the money you earn isn’t classed as income when applying for certain benefits and will not affect your ability to receive disability allowance, disability benefit, unemployment assistance or a medical card.
+This also means that the money you receive is not usually classed as income when applying for certain benefits.
+However, we recommend that you consult with the Department of Social Protection for confirmation on this.

 The time between getting approved and having your first placement varies from person to person.
 Following approval by the Tusla Foster Care Committee, you will begin having conversations with your Link Social Worker about possible placements.
 Some people get placement within a few days while others are waiting a few weeks for a well matched placement.
 We will discuss any referrals of children who may be a suitable fit based on your skills and experience and the individual needs of the child.